a-sit-plus/wallet-issuing-backend/README.md

 `GET /` displays a general information page for new users.

-`GET /help/wallet` displays a help page if the user scans a debug initialization QR Code with a standard camera app (instead of the Wallet App).

-`GET /help/verify` displays a help page if the user scans a QR code displayed by the Wallet App for verification with a standard camera app (instead of the Verifier App).

 ## Configuration

 The default configuration file included in this service is minimal, i.e. it sets the default profile `pupilid` and disables cloud configuration.